mstksg/ghcjs-websockets/README.md

 `send_` works the same way for `sendText_` and `sendData_`.

-You can access the incoming data directly using the `SocketMsg` sum type:
+If you want to, you can access the incoming data directly using the `SocketMsg` sum type:

 ```haskell
 import Data.Text (unpack, append)